Logistic Regression Probability Curve Visualizer

 What's the relationship between log-odds and probability?

-Log-odds (also called logit) is log(P/(1-P)), where P is probability.
-The linear predictor β₀ + β₁x directly gives log-odds, not probability.
+Log-odds (also called logit) is log(P / (1 - P)), where P is probability.
+The linear predictor beta0 + beta1x directly gives log-odds, not probability.
 The sigmoid function converts log-odds to probability.
-Log-odds can be any real number (-∞ to +∞), while probability is bounded (0 to 1).
-Each unit increase in x changes log-odds by β₁.
-Understanding this helps you see how log-odds and probability are related and why the sigmoid function is needed.
+Log-odds can be any real number, while probability is bounded between 0 and 1.
+Each unit increase in x changes log-odds by beta1.

 How is this different from linear regression?

 Linear regression predicts continuous values and can produce any output.
 Logistic regression predicts probabilities bounded between 0 and 1.
 Linear regression minimizes squared error; logistic regression maximizes likelihood.
-Linear regression assumes normally distributed errors; logistic regression models binary outcomes.
-Use linear for 'how much?' questions, logistic for 'which category?' questions.
-Understanding this helps you see when to use each method and why they serve different purposes.
+Linear regression is for 'how much?' questions, while logistic regression is for 'which category?' questions.

 Does this tool train models from data?

 No. This tool only visualizes a probability curve given user-provided coefficients (intercept and slope).
-It does NOT train models from data, estimate coefficients, evaluate model accuracy, or handle multiple features.
-Real logistic regression requires training data, coefficient estimation (maximum likelihood estimation), and model evaluation.
-Understanding this limitation helps you use the tool correctly and recognize when model training software is needed.
+It does not train models from data, estimate coefficients, evaluate model accuracy, or handle multiple features.
+Real logistic regression requires training data, coefficient estimation, and model evaluation in software built for that job.

 Is this tool suitable for medical diagnosis or credit decisions?